 That’s where 80% of the mathematical edge most counters get over the casinos comes from — raising the size of their bets when the situation is right.
 They can also change the odds in their favor by changing their strategy decisions based on the ratio of high cards to low cards in the deck.

-No other game in the casino gives you this opportunity to raise your bets when the odds are in your favor — at least no other game makes it reasonably simple to figure out when you have such an edge.
+No other game in the casino gives you this opportunity to raise your bets when the odds are in your favor — at least no other game makes it reasonably simple to figure out when you have such an edge!

-Since there is a limited number of situations you can face in a blackjack game, the correct mathematical strategy for each of those situations is easier to determine and memorize than you might think.
+That might appear to be something of a ‘fobbing-off.’
+But it’s not.
+It’s the foundation for you to employ the best blackjack strategy when playing for real money.
+Since there are a limited number of situations you can face in a blackjack game, the correct mathematical strategy for each situation is easier to determine and memorize than you might think.

 - 10 (including jacks, queens, and kings)

+So, if you made ten columns, one for each of the possible face-up cards the dealer might have, you’d have the beginning of a basic strategy chart.
 The other piece of the puzzle that you have is what you hold in your hand, but that’s more complicated because you have multiple possible hands.